 - Heating and cooling – another factor to consider when choosing between a screenroom and a sunroom is how much control you like to have over the temperature in your room.
 A screenroom is very much at the mercy of the outdoor temperature, and the permanent open windows means that it’s impossible to use your HVAC system to heat or cool the room.
 A three season sunroom doesn’t usually make use of the HVAC system either, but relies on the sun and airflow to keep the room at a more steady temperature.
 A four season sunroom is the best option here as it allows you to connect to your home’s HVAC system giving you complete control over the temperature year round.

 - Cost – given the cons of the lack of heat and weather protection, the biggest reason people choose to install screenrooms instead of sunrooms is the cost.
 A sunroom requires wall construction, complete with window installation and cavity insulation, all of which drive up the cost.
 The simple mesh coverings of a screenroom are much cheaper to install and replace in case of damage.
 You also would not need to worry about installing a new floor if you have an existing deck or patio with a screenroom – the wood or stone underfoot will look more authentic.

 - Ease of construction – the other major benefit of screenrooms vs sunrooms is how easy they are to construct.
-A typical installation can take just a couple of weeks, with a simple three season sunroom requiring a month or more to be fully completed.
-However, the speed of both projects means that they can be installed year round.
+Both of them are some of the quickest major home improvement projects available, but a typical screenroom installation can take just a couple of weeks, with a simple three season sunroom requiring a month or more to be fully completed.
+However, the speed of both projects and the fact that you can install them directly onto an existing deck or patio means that they can be installed year round.